cmnrv/ansikube/README.md

 * [GKE](https://cloud.google.com/kubernetes-engine) managed kubernetes service
 * [OVH](https://www.ovhcloud.com/fr/public-cloud/kubernetes/) managed kubernetes service

+And with the following OAuth providers:
+* Google

 There is no reason for this not to work with other providers as long as you have the appropriate context defined in your kube config file.

 <details>